pweingardt/KSPMissionController/KnownIssues.md

 #Known Problems

+##MechJeb Cost To Dam Much!

 The way to fix MechJeb if it costs too much is either:
 (a) Give the part a reasonable mass, like at minimum 0.1 (then it'll only cost ~1800) (b) remove MODULE { name = Module Command ..... } from the MJ part cfg.
 (c) no we don't hate mechjeb.
 Its just the values it uses in its .cfg does not agree with MCE Part Cost Algorithms. ;)

+##Science not paying out in crashgoal it seems!

 If your having issues still getting science payout with CrashGoal Type Missions..
 Read this!